 COMMENT.
-The presented item is a Tibetan Buddhist ceremonial trumpet called dungkar (Tibetan: dung dkar).
-It is traditionally used as a musical instrument in various religious and magical rituals, for example, to invoke spirits or banish evil.
+The presented item is a Tibetan Buddhist ritual shell trumpet called "dungkar" (Tibetan: dung dkar).
+It is used as a musical instrument in various religious and magical rituals, for example, to invoke spirits or banish evil.
+The shell trumpets that are equipped with a "wing", as in this case, have the special name "rag gshog-ma".
 The "classical" dungkar constitutes a metal-mounted white seashell.
-Actually, the Tibetan term "dung dkar" is applied to the shell of a large marine gastropod species Turbinella pyrum, which is known as shankha in Hindu mythology.
-The extremely rare and especially valuable right-turning white conch shell (Tibetan: dung dkar g.yas `khyil; Sanskrit: dakshinavarti shankha) is one of the Eight Auspicious Symbols of Buddhism (Tibetan: bkra shis rtags bryad; Sanskrit astamangala).
-In addition to the white seashell, this sacred set also includes a jeweled parasol, a pair of golden fish, a treasure vase, a lotus flower, an endless knot, a victorious banner, and a golden wheel or dharmachakra.
+Actually, the Tibetan term "dung dkar" is applied to the shell of a large marine gastropod species Turbinella pyrum, which is known as "shankha" in Hindu mythology.
+The extremely rare and especially valuable right-turning white shell (Sanskrit: dakshinavarti shankha; Tibetan: dung dkar g.yas `khyil) is one of the Eight Auspicious Symbols of Buddhism (Sanskrit: astamangala; Tibetan: bkra shis rtags bryad).
+In addition to the white seashell, this sacred set also includes a jeweled parasol, a pair of golden fish, a treasure vase, a lotus flower, an endless knot, a victorious banner, and a gold wheel.
 They represent the offerings of the great Vedic gods to Shakyamuni Buddha upon his attainment of enlightenment.